Onsen

 Q: You say “get out of the box.”
 Can I put my Enso on canvas in a frame?

 A: Corners are prohibited..…just kidding.
-Calligraphic Enso is regularly done on flat paper and fabric with corners.
+Calligraphic Enso is regularly done on flat rice paper and fabric with corners.

 Q: During the showings, will potential buyers be able to contact us directly?